cryostatio/cryostatio.github.io/guides/_subsections/download-edit-and-upload-a-customized-event-template.md

 to meet your specific monitoring/profiling needs by including/excluding events, increasing/decreasing sample rates, raising/lowering thresholds, etc.

-Of special note, **JFR** allows for the definition of application-specific custom events, which would not be captured in either of the default templates above.
+Of special note, **JFR** allows for the definition of application-specific or framework-level custom events, which would not be captured in either of the default templates above.
+You can [view all of the **JFR** *Event Types*](#view-jfr-event-types) for a *Target* application.

 **Cryostat** also provides the <code>ALL</code> meta-template, which enables all event types in the selected `target` application, with default values for each event option.
 This is not a true *Event Template* and does not have an `XML` definition to download.

+Finally, **Cryostat** also includes some *Preset Event Templates*.
+These behave like *Custom Event Templates* in that the event definition is stored by **Cryostat**, rather than the `target` application, but are handled separately can cannot be deleted like *Custom Event Templates*. *Preset Event Templates* can only be added to a **Cryostat** instance by adding files to a specific configuration directory and restarting **Cryostat**.

+The steps below assume that you have at least one *Target* discovered.
+If you select a discovered *Target* then you can use its templates as starting points for your customizations.
+If you do not first select a *Target* then you may still upload and delete **Custom Event Templates**.

 <ol>
   <li>